Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Related Works

 \section{Related Works}

-\textbf{Safety in Large Language Models.} Large Language Models (LLMs) can respond to a wide range of user queries but are vulnerable to harmful prompts~\cite{ji2023beavertails,zou2023universal}, which induce harmful outputs such as instructions for making weapons or generating fake news content.
-To mitigate these risks, safety-aligned LLMs~\cite{qwen2, llama3modelcard, team2024gemma} have been introduced.
-These models are finetuned using Supervised FineTuning (SFT)~\cite{bianchi2023safety} or Reinforcement Learning with Human Feedback (RLHF)~\cite{ouyang2022training, rafailov2023direct} on large-scale safety-alignment datasets that consist of harmful prompts paired with harmless (refusal) responses.
-As a result, safety-aligned models are capable of refusing harmful requests.
-However, safety-aligned models are still vulnerable to advanced jailbreaking techniques~\cite{2023PAIR, li2024fasterGCG, liu2023autodan, zou2023universal}.
-Then, recent studies have focused on extensively enhancing the safety of LLMs, and existing approaches can be broadly categorized into training-free and training-based methods.
-Some training-free-based methods leverage the inherent capabilities of LLMs to assess harmfulness~\cite{wang2024selfdefend} or predict user intent~\cite{zhang2024intention}.
-Other methods exploit internal differences in the model, such as parameters~\cite{xie2024gradsafe}, gradients~\cite{hu2024gradient}, or attention patterns~\cite{hung2024attention}, when processing harmful versus harmless inputs.
-In contrast, training-based methods aim to enhance robustness by finetuning LLMs through adversarial training or by training auxiliary models.
-Some adversarial training approaches investigate the balance between harmful and harmless prompts used during finetuning~\cite{bianchi2023safety}, or utilize adversarial samples generated by adding perturbations to the latent space~\cite{sheshadri2024targeted,sheshadri2024latent,xhonneux2024efficient,zou2024improving}.
-Other methods train separate safe and unsafe (auxiliary) models and apply safe decoding strategies~\cite{banerjee2025safeinfer,du2024mogu,xu2024safedecoding,zhao2024adversarial}.
-Recently, the concept of a refusal feature, which encodes the refusal behavior of safety-aligned LLMs, is introduced, leveraging it in both adversarial attacks~\cite{arditi2024refusal} and defense~\cite{yu2024robust}.
-Building on the insight of the refusal feature, we further analyze the refusal feature and demonstrate its effectiveness in classifying prompts as harmful or harmless.
-Based on the capability of refusal feature, we propose a novel finetuning strategy for safe LLM finetuning.
+\textbf{Safety in Large Language Models.} Large Language Models (LLMs) can respond to diverse queries but are vulnerable to harmful prompts (\cite{ji2023beavertails,zou2023universal}), which can elicit unsafe outputs such as weapon-making instructions.
+To mitigate these risks, safety-aligned LLMs (\cite{team2024qwen2, dubey2024llama3herdmodels, team2024gemma}) have been developed, trained via Supervised FineTuning (\cite{bianchi2023safety}) or Reinforcement Learning with Human Feedback (\cite{ouyang2022training, rafailov2023direct}) on datasets that pair harmful prompts with refusal responses, enabling them to reject unsafe requests.
+Nevertheless, they remain vulnerable to advanced jailbreaking techniques (\cite{2023PAIR, liu2023autodan, zou2023universal, li2024fasterGCG}).
+Training-free defenses leverage LLMs' ability to assess harmfulness (\cite{wang2024selfdefend, zhang2024intention}), or exploit internal differences when processing harmful versus harmless inputs (\cite{xie2024gradsafe, hu2024gradient, hung2024attention}).
+In contrast, training-based methods enhance robustness by finetuning LLMs through adversarial training.
+Some approaches adjust the balance of harmful and harmless prompts (\cite{bianchi2023safety}), while others generate adversarial samples via latent-space perturbations (\cite{sheshadri2024targeted,sheshadri2024latent,xhonneux2024efficient,zou2024improving,yu2024robust}).